 Prioritize which crop-related response area may achieve livelihood objectives given the context

 Millions of people around the world who are vulnerable to crises rely heavily on crop production to support their livelihoods.
 Currently, 40% of the global poor live in economies affected by fragility, conflict, and violence.
 That number is expected to rise to 67% in the next decade (World Bank 2021).

 By protecting and rebuilding crop-based livelihoods before, during, and after a crisis, crop-related crisis response mitigates the impacts of a crisis by contributing to a sustainable food supply and potential sources of income for the very poor.

 To develop the 2022 edition of the SEADS Handbook, we drew on a systematic review of over 250 evaluations of crop-related responses in humanitarian crises.

 Saving lives and livelihoods is a widely recognized core aim of humanitarian programming.

 A rights-based approach encourages participation, empowerment, accountability, and non-discrimination when delivering crisis response or development programs.

-The SEADS Project is led by a Steering Group that coordinates and oversees the production and uptake of the SEADS Standards.
+The Steering Group oversees all SEADS activities, including the production and uptake of the SEADS minimum standards.

-The SEADS Field Team provides critical, practical knowledge and experience to ensure that the perspectives of the communities affected by emergencies and their governments are included in the development of the standards.
-Learn about joining the team here.
+The field team provides critical, practical knowledge and experience to ensure that the perspectives of the communities affected by crises and their governments are included in the development and uptake of the SEADS minimum standards.